Patricia Pérez Goldberg

-Patricia Carolina Pérez Goldberg (born 22 February 1974 in Santiago) is a Chilean lawyer and politician.
+Patricia Carolina Pérez Goldberg (born 22 February 1974) is a Chilean lawyer and politician.
 From 2016, she has served as a judge at the Inter-American Court of Human Rights.
 She was Minister of Justice (2012–2014) during President Sebastián Piñera's first government.

 Early life and education

 Pérez is daughter of a Carabineros officer and of a housewife.
 She grew up in Valparaíso.

 She studied law at Universidad de Valparaíso and later completed a Master in Criminal Law and Criminal Sciences at Pontificia Universidad Católica de Valparaíso.
 She also completed a diploma course on criminal procedure reform in 2001 at Universidad de Chile Faculty of Law.

+Professional and public career

+Between 2000 and 2001, she served as chief attorney of the Legal Aid Corporation in the Valparaíso Region.
+She later joined the Studies Unit of the Public Criminal Defense Office in Valparaíso, an institution she entered in 2004.

+She has taught at the Pontifical Catholic University of Valparaíso and the Adolfo Ibáñez University.

+In 2007, she was included among Chile's 100 Leading Women by the "Economía y Negocios" section of El Mercurio and the organization Mujeres Empresarias.

+On 11 March 2010, she assumed office as Undersecretary of Justice during the first administration of President Sebastián Piñera.

+On 17 December 2012, she was appointed Minister of Justice following the resignation of Teodoro Ribera.
+During her tenure, she faced a prolonged national strike by officials of the Civil Registry and Identification Service and allegations of irregularities and mistreatment in facilities administered by the National Service for Minors (SENAME).
+Her term ended on 11 March 2014 with the conclusion of the administration.

+In October 2015, she was appointed Registrar of Property in Villa Alemana.

+In February 2021, she was nominated as a candidate for judge of the Inter-American Court of Human Rights.
+She was elected later that year for the 2022–2027 term.